43piRcubed/portfolio/DisasterResponsePipeline/README.md

 ### 3.3 Web App

-After modeling the data and obtaining a model that has bene saved, it is now possible to run the web app, enter messages and have them classified.
+After modeling the data and obtaining a model that has been saved, it is now possible to run the web app, enter messages and have them classified.
-To do so,
+To do so from the main project directory we to the **app directory** to run the following command

 **Go the app directory** and run the following command:

-<a id='com'></a>

 ```bat
 python run.py
 ```

-This will start the web app and will direct you to a URL where you can enter messages and get classification results for it.

 **_Screenshot 6_**